-Arjun originally signed up to our Rockies programme in 2005 as a Oyster participant after completing a degree in the UK.
+Arjun actually participated in our Rockies programme in 2005 as a recent graduate in the UK.
 After a 6 month stay he decided he did not want to leave the beautiful rocky mountains and has remained there ever since.
-He is now a Canadian Citizen, happily married with a son and works as Front Office Manager of a hotel in downtown Banff.
+He is now a Canadian Citizen, happily married with a son and works as Hotel General Manager for a hotel in downtown Banff.

 1. How did you become an Oyster representative?